 These healthy vegan banana chocolate chip muffins are super simple to whip up with a few basic pantry ingredients and are naturally sweetened with the ripe banana and maple syrup.
 They freeze well so I try to keep a batch on hand for a grab and go snack!

-I’m not sure these coconut chocolate chip banana muffins need much introduction – just trust me that they are absolutely, 100% delicious!
+I’m not sure these vegan chocolate chip banana muffins need much introduction – just trust me that they are absolutely, 100% delicious!
 For this recipe, I wanted to make the classic banana muffin a bit healthier.
 So I’ve made these ones vegan, incorporated whole wheat flour, and sweetened them with maple syrup.

 - Easy to Make: takes just 10 minutes to mix up the batter for these muffins.